mrtztg/k8s-notes/README.md

 - In the following error, we see TLS verification failure.
 It means most likely crt is not signed at all, or signed by different CA than ETCD's CA:
   `addrConn.createTransport failed to connect to {Addr: "127.0.0.1:2379", ServerName: "127.0.0.1:2379", }.
 Err: connection error: desc = "transport: authentication handshake failed: tls: failed to verify certificate: x509: certificate signed by unknown authority"`

+- To find out expiration date of k8s components, we have 2 ways:
+  - Find .crt of that component and decode it using `openssl x509 -noout -text -n ./{CERT_FILE}.crt`
+  - Or, run `kubeadm certs check-expiration`

 ### Sign Certificates using Kubectl

 - Any user that want to have access to the kube-apiserver need to use a certificate.
 The user should give his `csr` (Certificate Sign Request) to admin, and admin sign it using CA or kubernetes.
 But because signing the CSRs need `.key` file of CA, and key file should be kept only in the kubernetes server (for keeping secure), the signing process will be time challenging for the admin.
 Kubectl has a built-in command for signing CSRs.
 This is the process: